 HEALTH AND SAFETY

 We won’t sugarcoat it — Traveling abroad is usually a complex process that carries an element of risk.
 But this is exactly why we’re passionate about providing extensive support throughout the process as well as the highest safety standards during the in-country phase.
 We believe that volunteering abroad should not only be impactful but an enjoyable experience that carries as little risk as possible.
-This is exactly how we’ve been able to maintain our reputation as the most highly respected volunteering organizations in the sector over the past two decades.
+This is exactly how we’ve been able to maintain our reputation as one of the most highly respected volunteering organizations in the sector over the past two decades through our ability to manage young people in remote and challenging environments.

 Once a participant books, they will be assigned a personal support coordinator who will oversee their pre-departure journey.
 The support coordinator helps to bridge the gap between program enrolment and arrival at one of our field bases.
 Your personal support coordinator will ensure that you are provided with all the necessary information required to apply for visas, background checks, and any other documentation.
 A packing list, specific to your chosen location and program, will also be provided, along with cultural orientation and program-specific training.